-As independent contractors, Teaching Artists who are not members of the Loft Board of Directors or staff are eligible for Loft grants and competitions (eligibility guidelines vary by program), including:
+As independent contractors, teaching artists who are not members of the Loft Board of Directors or staff are eligible for Loft grants and competitions (eligibility guidelines vary by program), including:

+- McKnight Artists Fellowships for Writers

+- Menors

-- McKnight Artists Fellowships for Writers. - Minnesota Emerging Writers' Grant. - Mentor Series in Poetry and Creative Prose. - Spoken Word Immersion Fellowship for artists of color and Indigenous artists.
+- Mentor Series

+- Spoken Word Immersion Fellowship for artists of color and Indigenous artists.

-Loft Teaching Artists are eligible for:
+Loft teaching artists are eligible for:

 - The Loft Excellence in Teaching Fellowship.
-Fellows receive 1 week at the Madeline Island School for the Arts to work on a writing project of their choice. - A 60% discount on Loft classes; call the education office to register (612-379-8999); please see the paragraph further above for more detailed information.
+Fellows receive one week at the Madeline Island School for the Arts to work on a writing project of their choice. - A 60% discount on Loft classes; call the education office to register (612-379-8999); please see the paragraph further above for more detailed information.